wptrainingteam/learn-wp-content/theme-developer-learning-pathway/07-advanced-theme-development/04-build-process.md

 };
 ```

+The custom webpack config can be found in the [Configuring webpack section](https://developer.wordpress.org/themes/advanced-topics/build-process/#configuring-webpack) of the [Build process](https://developer.wordpress.org/themes/advanced-topics/build-process/) page under the Advanced Topics section of the WordPress Developer Handbook.

 This configuration file sets up the entry points for your custom JavaScript and Sass files, and tells webpack where to find them.

 It also configures the webpack-remove-empty-scripts, so that there are no leftover JavaScript files mapped to your CSS.